Hardeeville, SC

 Recent measurements are flagged as provisional by USGS until a technician reviews them, which is standard practice.
 Provisional data is reliable for situational awareness but may be slightly adjusted after review.
 For official flood warnings and evacuation guidance, always consult the National Weather Service Charleston and Jasper County Emergency Management.

-Savannah River Flooding and Hardeeville, SC
+Savannah River Flooding & Hardeeville, SC

 Hardeeville sits at the downstream end of the Savannah River basin, where water drained from more than 10,000 square miles of Georgia and South Carolina eventually flows past the city.
 Upstream gauge readings are the most actionable flood intelligence available to local residents and property owners.

-How far upstream flooding affects Hardeeville
+How far upstream does Savannah River flooding affect Hardeeville?

 Significant portions of western Hardeeville and unincorporated Jasper County along the Savannah River corridor are designated FEMA Special Flood Hazard Areas.
 Zone AE properties carry mandatory flood insurance requirements under the National Flood Insurance Program.
-Use our property map to check any specific address.